My (Not So) Hidden Friction

 But I didn’t know what I couldn’t see.

-Until suddenly—I saw the lie.
+Until suddenly, I saw the lie.

 Creativity and stability were never enemies.
 They were partners, waiting to meet.
+Just Harry and Sally.

-Structure isn’t a cage—it’s scaffolding for the work I care about.
-Systems aren’t a compromise—they’re a container.
+Structure isn’t a cage, it’s scaffolding for the work I care about.
+Systems aren’t a compromise, they’re a container.
 The “boring stuff”—automated workflows, financial frameworks, team systems—they free up my energy to focus on what matters most.

 Conversely, creativity isn’t a distraction from the “real” work.
-Creativity is the work.
-Newsletter creation.
-Instagram content.
-Website evolution.
-These are the vehicles.
+Creativity is the work—newsletter creation, instagram content, website evolution—these are the vehicles.
 The voice.
 The living, breathing extension of everything I stand for.

 —